munadirkhan/munadirkhan/README.md

 ---
 ## 📊 Favorite Quote

-"Happy is the man who avoids hardship, but how fine is the man who is afflicted and shows endurance.”
-Prophet Muhammad (peace be upon him)
+"Happy is the man who avoids hardship, but how fine is the man who is afflicted and shows endurance.” - Prophet Muhammad (PBUH)
 ---

 ## ⚡ Outside of Code